// eSAF vs the alternatives

 It scales with renewable energy, not with land.

-// Full picture
+// The full picture